 Special categories of personal data

-PPRO works to protect the confidentiality and security of information it obtains in the course of its business.
+Crosscard works to protect the confidentiality and security of the information it obtains in the course of its business.
 Access to such information is limited and policies and procedures are in place, designed to safeguard the information from loss, misuse and improper disclosure.

-- register to receive information from us or sign up to our newsletter;
+- visit Our Sites and register to receive information from us or sign up to our newsletter;

 - download e-books and other information from Our Sites;